ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-01-why-use-vcs.md

 - VCS provides a viable mechanism for 100's of people to work on the same set of files
 - VCS lets you undo mistakes and restore a code base to a previous working state
 - Git is the most widely used version control software
-- Using Git allows access to online tools for publication and collaboration
+- Using Git facilitates access to online tools for publication and collaboration
 ---

 ## The Essence of Version Control